bowdoincollege/ccoe-tagging-standards/README.md

 ### documentation

-Mandatory: optional tag that is recommended.
+Mandatory: No

 This tag is a URL used to point to documentation.
-At the time of this discuss Confluence is our source of documentation, but it could a URL to another source.
+At this time, Confluence is our source of documentation, but it could a URL to another source.

 ### resourcegroup